-It is the job of the ordnance officer to make sure that the Military’s weapons and ammunition supplies are safe and secure.
+It is the job of the ordnance officer to safeguard the Military’s weapons and ammunition supplies.
 These officers make decisions regarding the purchase, handling, storage, and transport of ordnance.
 They also oversee teams that maintain, modify, and dispose of ordnance.

 Ordnance officers usually work on bases or ships.
 Due to the need to keep forces supplied with weapons and munitions, ordnance officers may spend time outdoors in all types of weather.